Slate Star Codex: Content

-The New Yorker states that the volume of content Alexander has written on Slate Star Codex makes the blog difficult to summarize, with an ebook of all posts running to around nine thousand pages.
-Many posts are book reviews (typically in the social sciences or medicine) or reviews of a topic in the scientific literature.
-For example, the March 2020 blog post "Face Masks: Much More Than You Wanted To Know" analyzes available medical literature and comes to the conclusion that, contrary to early guidance by the CDC, masks are likely an effective protection measure against COVID-19 for the general public under certain conditions.
-Some posts are prefaced with a note on their epistemic status, an assessment for Alexander's confidence in the material to follow.
+The New Yorker states that the volume of content Alexander has written on Slate Star Codex makes the blog difficult to summarize, with an e-book of all posts running over nine thousand pages in PDF form.
+Many posts are book reviews (typically of books in the fields of social sciences or medicine) or reviews of a topic in the scientific literature.
+For example, the March 2020 blog post "Face Masks: Much More Than You Wanted To Know" analyzes available medical literature and comes to a conclusion that contrary to early guidance by the CDC, masks are likely an effective protection measure against COVID-19 for the general public under certain conditions.
+Some posts are prefaced with a note on their "epistemic status", an assessment of Alexander's confidence in the material to follow.

 Effective altruism

-Slate Star Codex ranks fourth on a survey of how effective altruists first heard about effective altruism conducted by Rethink Charity, after "personal contact", "LessWrong", and "other books, articles and blog posts", and just above "80,000 Hours."
-The blog discusses moral questions and dilemmas relevant to effective altruism, such as moral offsets, ethical treatment of animals and trade-offs of pursuing systemic change for charities.
+In 2017, Slate Star Codex ranked fourth on a survey conducted by Rethink Charity of how effective altruists first heard about effective altruism, after "personal contact", "LessWrong", and "other books, articles and blog posts", and just above "80,000 Hours."
+The blog discusses moral questions and dilemmas relevant to effective altruism, such as moral offsets (the proposition that good acts can cancel out bad acts), ethical treatment of animals, and trade-offs of pursuing systemic change for charities.

 Artificial intelligence

-Alexander regularly wrote about advances in artificial intelligence and emphasized the importance of AI safety research.
+Alexander regularly writes about advances in artificial intelligence and emphasized the importance of AI safety research.

-In the long essay "Meditations On Moloch", he analyzes game-theoretic scenarios of cooperation failure like the prisoner's dilemma and the tragedy of the commons that underline many of humanity's problems and argues that AI risks should be considered in this context.
+In the long essay "Meditations On Moloch", he analyzes game-theoretic scenarios of cooperation failure like the prisoner's dilemma and the tragedy of the commons that underlie many of humanity's problems and argues that AI risks should be considered in this context.

 Controversies and memes

 In "The Toxoplasma of Rage", Alexander discusses how controversies spread in media and social networks.
 According to Alexander, memes that generate a lot of disagreement spread further, in part because they present an opportunity to members of different groups to send a strong signal of commitment to their cause.
-For example, he argues that PETA with its controversial campaigns is better known than other animal rights organizations such as Vegan Outreach because of this dynamic.
-Alexander suggests that activists face a dilemma: messages that reach a greater audience are more likely to generate backlash.
+For example, he argues that PETA, with its controversial campaigns, is better known than other animal rights organizations such as Vegan Outreach because of this dynamic.
+Another example of this cited by Alexander is the Rolling Stone article "A Rape on Campus".